5roop/ginco_demo/README.md

 In `demo.ipynb` we demonstrate how to load the GInCo dataset, train a `simpletransformers` model and evaluate it on test data.

-*Work in progress.*

-Ideas for improvement:
-* Once the dataset is published: do we download it first and then use load it?
-Alternative: use pandas to read it directly from web.
-* Add citation information, link to the paper, ...
-* After proper dataset publication possibly prepare a HugginFace dataset.

 # Dataset description - GINCO - Genre IdeNtification COrpus